Welcome to the Brierley Village Web site

 Although I prefer to capture history through my camera lens, the information on this web site and in the Baipip archives, has evolved from years of collating interesting facts about Brierley, whilst researching information about certain photographs I have acquired.

 It is my intention to leave the future generations of Brierley, an historic and photographic record of themselves and their ancestors that they can enjoy for years to come.
-Gary webmaster
+Gary Hotchins webmaster

 Brierley and its people in photographs

-It all started about 18 years ago when I was stood at the bar in what was then the Brierley Ex-serviceman’s club.
-I happened to mention in general conversation that I had in my possession, a number of photographs which had been taken in the bar area of the club when I was a child and when the club was my infant class when it was the church institute.
-There were a few younger chaps in the club that night that didn’t believe that the club had once been used as a classroom, and so I arranged to take the photographs into the club the following week to show them.
-I was amazed at the interest shown by the locals, and indeed I didn’t see the photographs again until the end of the night.
+It all started about 20 years ago when I was stood at the bar in what was then the Brierley Ex-serviceman’s club.
+I happened to mention in general conversation that I had in my possession, a number of photographs which had been taken in what was now the bar area of the club when I was a child and when the club was my infant class when it was the Church Institute.
+There were a few younger chaps in the club that night that didn’t believe that the club had once been used as a school, and so I arranged to take the photographs into the club the following week to show them.
+I was amazed at the interest shown by the regulars in the club, and indeed I didn’t see the photographs again until the end of the night.
 It was after this that other older residents of Brierley started bringing their photographs to show me, and in most cases donating the photographs to add to my collection that at this point didn’t really exist as such.
 It was from these kind gestures that I thought it might be a good idea to start gathering together the information on the photographs and cataloguing them.
 From then until 1998, the collecting of photographs had been a small hobby, and although it was a hobby I enjoyed, it didn’t really take up much of my time.
 It was at this time, in 1998, that a friend who had seen the hundred or so pictures that I had collected since that night in the club, suggested that I put them on show in the Three Horse Shoes for people to browse through.
 I agreed to this and made arrangements with the manager of the Three Horse Shoes at that time Bob Grainger.
 Although the arrangements were made within a few days, I was surprised that about 100 people turned out to view the exhibition which I had decided to call Brierley and its people in photographs (Baipip).
 It was from that first exhibition that the people of Brierley really became bitten by the ‘old photographs’ bug, and, after each exhibition, more and more photographs and artefacts followed destined for the Baipip archives.

 Surprises